-The Company is principally engaged in providing private higher education services in Australia.
-The Company has set up one subsidiary in Australia and one subsidiary in China during the year, and there were no significant changes in the nature of the Company's principal activities during the year.
-The alliance with PwC Australia only relates to relevant activities by the Company in Australia.
+The Group is principally engaged in providing private higher education services and English language courses in Australia.
+The Group includes one subsidiary in Australia and one subsidiary in China which were set up in 2019, and there were no significant changes in the nature of the Group's principal activities since then.
+The alliance with PwC Australia only relates to relevant activities by the Company in Australia..